Dr. Kristi L. Hoffman

 - Bachelor of Arts, Sociology, University of Virginia

 - M.S., Ph.D. in Sociology, Virginia Polytechnic Institute and State University

 Research & Teaching Interests

-Research interests: Interfaith Marriages and Families, Intimate Relationships; Hooking up; Service Learning, Sibiling Violence
+Research interests: Interfaith Marriages and Families, College Students Who Don't Drink, Intimate Relationships; Hooking up; Service Learning

 Teaching interests: Marriage and Family in the 21st Century; Intimate, Marital and Family Relationships; Criminology; Education and Society; Introduction to Sociology; Seminar; Understanding Poverty through Service.

-2015.
-“Hooking Up and Dating: Two Sides of the Same Coin?” with Tracy L. Luff and Marit Berntson.
-Contexts: Understanding People in their Social Worlds.
-Forthcoming in Fall.
+2016.
+“Hooking Up and Dating are Two Sides of the Same Coin,” with Tracy L. Luff and Marit Berntson.
+Contexts: Understanding People in their Social Worlds, 1: 76-77.